matn7/CS-Notes/src/main/java/java/ORANGE.md

 }
 ```

-## Recursion
+## Recursion,

 - Iterative solutions involves loops.
 - The recursive solutions involves functions that call themselves.
 - Better space complexity comparing iterative binary search.

-## Binary Tree
+## Binary Tree.

 - A binary tree is one where every node can have maximum of two children.
     - Left children and right children.
 - Two binary trees are the same if:
     - Every corresponding node has the same value.
-    - The structure of the tree at every corresponding node is the same
+    - The structure of the tree at every corresponding node is the same.
 - Complexity **O(N)**.

 ```java